JamesHutchison/megamock/GUIDANCE.md

 Similarly, spied objects have `mock.spied_access` which tracks the name and value of spied members, and their access times.
 If you're not hitting the expected logic paths, this, combined with attr_assignments, can be helpful.

+Prefer casting functions to their types, using `megacast` and `megainstance`.
+This allows the static type checkers to infer the actual type of the object and lets you leverage your IDE's autocompletion.